-CITE stands for "The Center for Innovation in Technology," a collaborative workspace housed in Carroll College's Corette Library dedicated to exploring new ways to use technology to improve the delivery of education for 21st century students.
-The CITE is also a place where students and professors can come to learn new techniques and new technologies to incorporate into their academic pursuits.
-With two full-time academic technology specialists and three members of the Tech Saint program on staff, students and professors are able to take advantage of experienced mentors when undertaking a project that requires an unfamiliar technology.
-This allows them to produce high-quality digital projects without losing focus on the discipline-specific learning those projects are meant to support.
+CITE stands for "The Center for Innovation in Technology," a collaborative workspace housed in Carroll College's Corette Library.
+The CITE is dedicated to exploring new ways to use technology to improve the delivery of education for 21st century students.
+The CITE is also a place where students and professors can learn new techniques and new technologies to incorporate into their academic pursuits.
+Staffed with two full-time academic technology specialists, Carroll College students and professors are able to take advantage of experienced mentors when undertaking a project that requires an unfamiliar technology.
+Staff will assist students and faculty in producing high-quality digital projects without losing focus on the discipline-specific learning those projects are meant to support.

 Dan Case is the Associate Director of Academic Technology at Carroll and the mind behind the Sandbox classroom.
 A Carroll graduate, Dan has a variety of experience in academics and technology.
 He is a certified Extron A/V Specialist, a regular presenter on "getting out from behind the desk" at national conferences, and an all-around nice guy.

 Ryan Hazen is an instructional technologist with Carroll College.
-His responsibilities include adminstering the Carroll Moodle, supporting videoconferencing around campus, helping professors create recorded lectures and lessons, and supporting the Tech Saint program.
+His responsibilities include administering the Carroll College Moodle LMS and helping professors utilize Moodle and a variety of technologies for course enhancement.
 Ryan has undergraduate degrees in English and Creative Writing from UNC-Chapel Hill and a masters degree in Education from MSU-Bozeman.